Devishakti2230/LnT_MiniProject_2021/README.md

    * Fcaing issue in building part but it resolves now.
    * Facing issue in Using git tools and git workflow but now it covercomes.

+<h2> Usages of Commands </h2>
+* For Building the main application make create
+* For Running the main application make run

    |Reference link:|
    |:------:|
    |https://guides.github.com/features/mastering-markdown/|